Zelinzky/nintendo-challenge/README.md

 # NINTENDO CHALLENGE

-Int this repo i will attempt to solve the nintendo challenge as given by:
+In this repo I will attempt to solve the nintendo challenge as given by:

 ## Challenge